 So, what do I do in this case?

 Nothing, that's what.

-I'll pull my traps since I have no good options for getting rid of a mouse if I catch one.
+I'll pull my traps since I have no realistic options for getting rid of a mouse if I catch one.
 I must at least be honest about that.
-At the same time, I will do nothing to help my colleagues catch mice on their own.
-I'll not purchase glue traps.
-If ordered by the boss to do so, I'll delegate the task to one of my subordinates.
+At the same time, I will do nothing to help my co-workers catch mice on their own.
 I won’t do it.
-That's the best I can do this time.
+That's the best I can do for now.

 I'll learn from my mistakes and do better next time.
-In the meantime, I'll hope that the mice are as clever with those glue traps as they were with my cages.
+In the meantime, I hope the mice are as clever with those glue traps as they were with my cages.